 9. PREFABRICATED SWIMMING POOLS:

-Accessory to a residence in which the pool is less than 18 inches in depth and the capacity of the pool does not exceed 5,000 gallons.
+A pool that is less than 18 inches in depth and the capacity of the pool does not exceed 5,000 gallons.

 10. PREFABRICATED STRUCTURES: